 However, under TCC Article 595, the shareholder has the right to exit the company for just cause if transfer is rejected.
 This right may require court approval if not explicitly provided in the company’s articles.

-| Topic | Joint Stock Company (A.Ş.) | Limited Liability Company (Ltd. Şti.) |
+Criteria | Joint Stock Company (A.Ş.) | Limited Liability Company (Ltd. Şti.) |

-| Company Approval | May be required | Always required unless waived |
+Company Approval Requirement | May be required if stated in Articles of Association or if shares are not fully paid | Always required unless waived in the Articles of Association |

-| Dispute Option | Lawsuit to register transfer | Exit for just cause or legal claim |
+Dispute Resolution Options | Lawsuit for registration or damages | Exit from company for just cause, or compensation claim |

 Drafting or reviewing share transfer agreements